sys-bio/vscode-antimony/README.md

 <em>(Press run anyway)</em>
 </p>

-* Once installed, restart Visual Code Studio.
+* Once installed, restart Visual Studio Code if you have Visual Studio Code already installed.
+Otherwise, proceed.
 * _This extension may require [Git](https://git-scm.com/downloads) to be installed before use.
 Make sure to add Git to PATH when installing.
 Restart Visual Studio Code after installation of Git._ <br/>
 [Next Steps Below](#steps-below-apply-for-all-operating-systems)<br/><br/>